 You would think the goal of TV set manufacturers would be to balance the color temperature of screens so that they produce the most accurate, "real life" colors.

 Not so.
 Their goal is to sell TV sets.

 On the showroom floor sets skewed toward blue appear brighter, and brighter sets sell better.

 Thus, TV sets commonly have color temperatures of 6,000 to 9,000 K, which is obviously not "real life."

-So if you want "real life" and not just "bright" you will probably need to adjust the hue control on the set to bring down the color temperature.
-(The set may look a bit anemic until you get used to it.)
+So if you want "real life" and not just "bright" you may need to adjust the hue control on the set to bring down the color temperature.

 Although you can arrive at a "ballpark" hue adjustment with your eyes, since your eyes can be easily deceived, if you really want "real life" (the way directors of photography intended) consider getting Blu-ray set-up discs.
 There are many available -- some get very technical and involved.

 One of best and most user friendly is Disney's WOW, World of Wonder, which sells for about $25.00 for the two discs.